binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 Then follow up with the real thing… Just remove the `-s` and run it again.
 Just remember, the less packages your system has the less code there is for an attacker to exploit.

+The port mapper should never be visible from a hostile network, especially the internet.
+The same goes for all RPC services due to reflected and often amplified DoS attacks.

+You can also stop `rpcbind` responses by modifying the two below hosts files like so:

+{title="/etc/hosts.allow", linenos=off, lang=Bash}
+    # All : ALL

+{title="/etc/hosts.deny", linenos=off, lang=Bash}
+    rpcbind : ALL

+The above changes to the two hosts files would be effective immediately.
+A restart of the port mapper would not be required in this case.

+There are further details around the `/etc/hosts.[deny & allow]` files in the [NFS section](#vps-countermeasures-disable-remove-services-harden-what-is-left-nfs), be sure to check them out if you are going to retain the port mapper, so you do not become a victim of a reflected amplified DoS attack and that you keep any RPC services that you may need exposed to your internal clients.
+You can test this by running the same command that we did in the [Identify Risks](#vps-identify-risks-unnecessary-and-vulnerable-services-portmap) section.
+This time the results should look like the following:

+{title="rpcinfo", linenos=off, lang=bash}
+    rpcinfo -T udp <target host>

+{title="rpcinfo results", linenos=off, lang=bash}
+    No remote programs registered.

+You'll notice in the response as recorded by Wireshark, that the length is now smaller than the request:

+{title="wireshark results", linenos=off, lang=bash}
+    Source      Destination Protocol Length Info
+    <source IP> <dest IP>   Portmap  82     V3 DUMP Call (Reply In 76)
+    <dest IP>   <source IP> Portmap  70     V3 DUMP Reply (Call In 75)

 #### Remove Telnet {#vps-countermeasures-disable-remove-services-harden-what-is-left-remove-telnet}

 Do not use Telnet for your own systems, SSH was designed to replace Telnet.